Rafael Devers Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Rafael Devers and his .568 slugging percentage over his past 10 games, take on starting pitcher Luis Medina and the Oakland Athletics at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers and his .553 slugging percentage over his past 10 games, battle starting pitcher Paul Blackburn and the Oakland Athletics at Fenway Park, Saturday at 4:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and two RBI) against the Rangers.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Athletics.

 Rafael Devers Game Info & Props vs. the Athletics